-Christian Scholars' Conference: Charles Mathewes
+Christian Scholars' Conference: Charles Mathewes is in the past.

 The 33rd annual Thomas H. Olbricht Christian Scholars’ Conference hosted by Lipscomb University on June 6-8, will bring more than 500 theologians and faith leaders from almost 100 different universities to participate in 92 paper, panel or performance sessions exploring the theme “Crisis in Ethics: theology, business, law and the liberal and fine arts.”

 Four conference events are free and open to the general public and one ticketed event exploring aspects of ethics and theology will be open to the public during the course of the conference.

 For a full schedule of the conference and information on registration, go to csc.lipscomb.edu.